SO MANY BIBLE CHAPTER THAT CONFIRM THAT JESUS IS THE SUPREME MERCY & SAVIOR ABOVE AND ALL LIFE

 1. Hebrews 2 & 4: The Merciful High Priest

-These chapters present Jesus as the supreme, compassionate Savior who understands human weakness because He became human Himself.
+These chapters present Jesus as the supreme, compassionate Savior.
+He understands human weakness because He became human Himself.

-Hebrews 2:17-18: Highlights that Jesus had to be made like his brothers in every respect to become a "merciful and faithful high priest" to make propitiation for the sins of the people.
+Hebrews 2:17-18: This passage highlights that Jesus had to be made like his brothers in every respect.
+This was essential for Him to become a "merciful and faithful high priest" who could make propitiation for the sins of the people.

-Hebrews 4:14-16: Encourages believers to approach the "throne of grace" with confidence to obtain mercy, because Jesus is a High Priest who sympathizes with weaknesses, having been tempted in all points yet without sin.
+Hebrews 4:14-16: Here, believers are encouraged to approach the "throne of grace" with confidence.
+We can obtain mercy because Jesus is a High Priest who sympathizes with our weaknesses.
+He was tempted in every way, yet remained without sin.

 2. Ephesians 2: Rich in Mercy

-This chapter highlights that salvation is entirely based on God's mercy rather than human works.
+This chapter emphasizes that salvation is entirely based on God's mercy, not on human works.

-Ephesians 2:4-5: Declares that "God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ".
+Ephesians 2:4-5: This powerful declaration states, "God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ."

 3. John 4: The Savior of the World

-This chapter demonstrates Jesus's mercy in action through his interaction with the Samaritan woman at the well, showing that his mercy extends to all, regardless of background or past sins.
+In this chapter, we see Jesus's mercy in action.
+His interaction with the Samaritan woman at the well illustrates that His mercy extends to all, regardless of background or past sins.

-John 4:1-26: Details Jesus’s conversation with the woman, where he offers "living water".
+John 4:1-26: This passage details Jesus’s conversation with the woman, where He offers her "living water."

 4. Luke 15: The Heart of Mercy (Parables)

-This chapter contains three parables—the Lost Sheep, the Lost Coin, and the Prodigal Son—which illustrate the depth of God's joy in forgiving sinners.
+This chapter contains three parables: the Lost Sheep, the Lost Coin, and the Prodigal Son.
+Each story illustrates the depth of God's joy in forgiving sinners.

 5. Titus 3: Saved by Mercy

-Titus 3:5: Explicitly states that God saved us "not by works of righteousness which we have done, but according to His mercy".
+Titus 3:5: This verse explicitly states that God saved us "not by works of righteousness which we have done, but according to His mercy."

 6. Romans 5: Mercy While We Were Sinners

-Romans 5:8: Demonstrates the ultimate act of mercy: "But God proves His love for us in this: While we were still sinners, Christ died for us".
+Romans 5:8: This passage demonstrates the ultimate act of mercy: "But God proves His love for us in this: While we were still sinners, Christ died for us."

-The Bible presents Jesus as the "supreme" savior because his sacrifice is infinite, his grace is boundless, and he acts as the mediator between God and humanity.
+The Bible presents Jesus as the "supreme" savior for several reasons.
+His sacrifice is infinite, His grace is boundless, and He acts as the mediator between God and humanity.

-His Resurrection provides the "living hope" of eternal mercy (1 Peter 1:3).
+Jesus's Resurrection provides us with a "living hope" of eternal mercy (1 Peter 1:3).
+This hope reassures us that we are never alone in our struggles.

 JMAS NETWORK CONSULT WEBSITE MEDIA